 EFSE is an investment company with variable share capital (SICAV) registered in Luxembourg.
-It is a regional Fund extending loans to local commercial banks and micro finance institutions in Bosnia and Herzegovina, Montenegro, Serbia including Kosovo, Romania, the former Yugoslav Republic of Macedonia, Albania, Bulgaria and Moldova for on lending to micro and small enterprises and households.
+It is a regional Fund extending loans to local commercial banks and micro finance institutions in Bosnia and Herzegovina, Montenegro, Serbia including Kosovo3, Romania, the former Yugoslav Republic of Macedonia, Albania, Bulgaria and the Republic of Moldova for on lending to micro and small enterprises and households.

-&lt;sup>2 COM(2006)27 of 27 January 2006
+2 COM(2006)27 of 27 January 2006

-&lt;sup>3 As defined by UNSCR 1244.
+3 As defined by UNSCR 1244.